dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/interviews.md

 Explanation: A crucial aspect of conducting interviews is the documentation of stakeholders' responses, which can be achieved through various means like notes, audio, or video recordings.

 Question: How do interviews contribute to the elicitation preparation phase in business analysis?
-A: By clarifying objectives and setting expectations for future elicitation activities
+A: By setting objectives and expectations for future elicitation activities
-B: By finalizing project deliverables
+B: By finalizing project deliverables and milestones with stakeholders
-C: By conducting market analysis
+C: By conducting market analysis and research for the project
 D: By establishing legal frameworks
 Answer: A
 Explanation: Preliminary interviews help in clarifying objectives and setting expectations for those participating in future elicitation activities, guiding the formulation of agendas and determining relevant questions.

 Question: In the context of solution evaluation, what role do interviews play?
-A: Providing entertainment to stakeholders
+A: Providing entertainment to stakeholders and team members
 B: Collecting feedback on proposed solutions or implemented changes
-C: Selling products to stakeholders
+C: Selling products to stakeholders and customers in the market
-D: Recruiting new team members
+D: Recruiting new team members for the project
 Answer: B
 Explanation: Interviews are utilized in solution evaluation to collect feedback from stakeholders on proposed solutions or changes that have been implemented, aiding in the assessment process.
 ```